 I’m coming home on Thursday for my sister’s wedding.
 I plan to be home for a month and I’m speaking in at least three churches so far.
 It will be a good time to visit and renew relationships.
 Please pray for me as I’m traveling.

 In case you haven’t heard, we’ll be doing a charity disc golf tournament on July 29th in memory of my dad.
 The funds will go to provide a summer camp for orphans next year.
 I don’t know how many people to expect, but I was happy to tell my leaders that while they suggested a $2000 dollar budget, we managed to do it for $600.
 That’s paying one dollar per child for a six day camp.
 There are reasons behind that, but it’s an exciting statistic.
-So if you’re interested in disc golf or just want to support the camp for next year, check out this webpage.
-There’s a registration form there and everything!
+So if you’re interested in disc golf or just want to support the camp for next year, check out this

 I want to share a little story.
 Yesterday, I was at an orphanage for special need kids outside of Kyiv.
 Because of involvement in other ministries, I don’t often go to visit there.
 The building houses orphan babies with mental and physical handicaps.